onliashish/timeseries_ttm_model_StockMarket/README.md

 In addition, TTM also supports exogenous infusion and categorical data which is not released as part of this version.
 Stay tuned for these extended features.

-## Recommended Use
-1. Users have to externally standard scale their data independently for every channel before feeding it to the model (Refer to [TSP](https://github.com/IBM/tsfm/blob/main/tsfm_public/toolkit/time_series_preprocessor.py), our data processing utility for data scaling.)
-2. Enabling any upsampling or prepending zeros to virtually increase the context length for shorter-length datasets is not recommended and will impact the model performance.

 ### Model Sources